Maine astronaut rockets to late-night TV stardom

 "We're talking to our family and friends and we're watching the news feed, so it's a little bit difficult to believe we are truly going back to a different planet," Meir said to Colbert about the worldwide health crisis.
 "We were really the only three humans that were not subjected to that at the current time.
 Billions of humans, everybody was dealing with this in some way or another and the three of us weren't.
 So it was very strange to see it all unfold."

-Meir grew up in Caribou.
-But ISS has been her home since her arrival on Sept.
+Meir grew up in Caribou, but the ISS has been her home since her arrival on Sept.
 25, 2019, aboard a Soyuz spacecraft that launched from Kazakhstan.

 Her 29 weeks in orbit have left a lasting mark on the space program.
 Meir took part in the first all-female spacewalk on Oct.
 18, 2019.
 And with the arrival of York native Chris Cassidy to ISS on Apr.
 9, 2020, he and Meir formed the first pair of Mainers to visit space together.